Next.js 16 + React 19: How I Prompted a Conversion-Focused App Router Migration

 Server Components for Content, Client for Motion #

-The new pattern aligns perfectly with how premium sites should be built:
+The new pattern aligns perfectly with how I build premium sites:

 | Section | Component Type | Why |